Lakatrazz/BONELAB-Fusion/Staging/Thunderstore/README.md

 # Additional Content
 ## Modules, Gamemodes, and the Bitmart
-Fusion has integrated support to allow other mods implement Fusion compatibility using "Modules".
+Fusion has integrated support to allow other mods to implement Fusion compatibility using "Modules".
 There is an SDK for Unity, allowing you to implement features while in multiplayer, as well as a code SDK in order to create unique synced features.
-You can find both of these on the GitHub repository linked on this page.
+You can find both of these [here](https://github.com/Lakatrazz/BONELAB-Fusion).

 Besides that, Fusion also has integrated gamemodes.
 The current gamemodes are:
 - Deathmatch, Free-for-all fighting!